pouyaesm/snap/examples/role2vec/ReadMe.txt

 Number of walks per source.
 Default is 10 (-r:)
 Context size for optimization.
 Default is 10 (-k:)
 Number of epochs in SGD.
 Default is 1 (-e:)
+Number of node roles in n-partite graph, role 'out' is assumed to have id = tc * i.
+Default is 1. (-rc:)
+Weight of each role (role 'out' is excluded) to be chosen by random walker, nth weight is for nodes with role 'n' having id = tc * i + n.
+Default is '1,1,..'. (-rw:)
+Probability of staying in the same node role.
+Default is 0.75. (-sp:)
+Probability of teleporting from an 'in' node to its corresponding 'out' node.
+Default is 0. (-tp:)
 Verbose output. (-v)
 Graph is directed. (-dr)
 Graph is weighted. (-w)